sl-community/rmac.obsolete/.cicd/sql-ledger/README.md

 This file is typically named `ledgersetup.yml`
 (see `LEDGER_SETUP_CONFIG` above).
-Here comes an example -- place it in your `ledgersetup/`-folder, too:
+Here comes an example &ndash; place it in your `ledgersetup/`-folder, too:

 ```yaml
 ---